 Update CarrierWeb.properties for additional settings.
-File is located in directory <application-path>/WEB-INF/classes .
+The file is located in the directory <application-path>/WEB-INF/classes .

 Update to point the system log file to the desired location.
 This uses Log4J which is a Java logging utility that logs the usage activity in the application.